 This is NOT a tutorial on how to make Sims 2 poseboxes in general!
 It is a tutorial on how to clone poseboxes correctly!

-If that’s what you’re looking for, a tutorial I recommend is Jasumi’s Start to Finish Posebox Tutorial, which is one I’ve used myself.
+If you want to learn how to make poses and poseboxes, a tutorial I recommend is Jasumi’s Start to Finish Posebox Tutorial, which is one I’ve used myself.

-Just as it is possible to make a base-game compatible object, even if you have all Sims 2 expansion packs and stuff packs installed, it is possible to make a base-game compatible posebox, even if you have all expansion packs and stuff packs installed – the steps are the same.
+Just as it is possible to make a base-game compatible object even if you have all Sims 2 EPs and SPs installed, it is possible to make a base-game compatible posebox even if you have all EPs and SPs installed.
 To do this, you need to change some settings in SimPE (just as when you make objects) – before you clone your posebox.

-This means that changing the settings in SimPE will NOT affect any poseboxes you already have in your game!
-The settings have to be changed before the posebox is created to have any effect, so if the posebox in question wasn’t cloned properly to begin with, there is nothing to be done.
+Note that this will NOT affect any poseboxes you already have in your game!
+The SimPE settings have to be changed before the posebox is created to have any effect, so if the posebox in question wasn’t cloned properly to begin with, there is nothing to be done.

 1. In the SimPE menu bar, choose Extra -> Preferences…